Dry Weather Likely To Prevail In Most Parts Of Country - UrduPoint

 Dry Weather Likely To Prevail In Most Parts Of Country

-Mainly dry weather is expected in most parts of the country, while cold in northern parts during the next twelve hours.However, isolated light rain-thunderstorm with light snowfall is expected in some districts of Gilgit Baltistan and Malakand division
+Mainly dry weather is expected in most parts of the country, while cold in northern parts during the next twelve hours

-ISLAMABAD (UrduPoint / Pakistan Point News / Online - 25th November, 2019) Mainly dry weather is expected in most parts of the country, while cold in northern parts during the next twelve hours.However, isolated light rain-thunderstorm with light snowfall is expected in some districts of Gilgit Baltistan and Malakand division.
+ISLAMABAD (UrduPoint / Pakistan Point News / Online - 27th November, 2019) Mainly dry weather is expected in most parts of the country, while cold in northern parts during the next twelve hours.However rain-thunderstorm (snowfall over mountains) is expected at scattered places in districts of upper Khyber Pakhtunkhwa, upper Punjab, Gilgit Baltistan, Kashmir and Islamabad.